zhdkirill/devops-test-task/README.md

 My solution utilizes only GitHub and Azure services and does not require any other services, servers or local commands to run.

 ## Prerequisites
-The pipeline requires a few pre-configured Azure resources:
+The pipeline requires a few pre-created Azure resources:
 - resource group to group the services
 - container registry to store application images
 - kubernetes service to run the application